Steve Walsh, President & Chief Executive Officer

 Dr. Keroack is a graduate of Amherst College and Harvard Medical School and received his MPH from Boston University.
 He trained in internal medicine and infectious diseases at Brigham and Women’s Hospital in Boston.

-Bruce S. Auerbach, MD, FACEP, Treasury, President & CEO, Sturdy Memorial Hospital
+Bruce S. Auerbach, MD, FACEP, Treasurer, President & CEO, Sturdy Memorial Hospital

 Bruce S. Auerbach, MD, FACEP is an accomplished, board certified Emergency Medicine physician who has held a leadership position at Sturdy Memorial Hospital in Attleboro, Massachusetts since 1987.
 He is currently President and CEO having moved into that role after 25 years as Vice President and Chief of Emergency and Ambulatory Services and 1 ½ years as Chief Medical Officer at Sturdy.
 While Dr. Auerbach spent most of his career at Sturdy Memorial Hospital, he also practiced at Newton-Wellesley Hospital in Newton, Massachusetts.